Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Benchmarking and Empirical Analysis

-\subsubsection{Transferability across Networks}
+Exemplar adversarial cases are shown in Fig.~\ref{fig:Atk_examples}. {As can be seen, the adversarial attacks can prevent the SOD models from producing reliable salient object candidates.} Quantitative results are listed in Table~\ref{table:adv_atk}.
+The underlined entries of Table~\ref{table:adv_atk} reveal that the three deep SOD models investigated are vulnerable to adversarial perturbations of the inputs.
+However, as can be observed by comparing Tables~\ref{table:input_p} and~\ref{table:adv_atk}, the models are more robust to random input perturbations.
+These differences in robustness might be interpretated by the the distance from the inputs to the decision boundary in high dimensional space.
+The intentionally designed adversarial inputs often lie closer to the decision boundary than the random inputs~\cite{fawzi2016robustness}, and can thus more easily cause pixel-wise misclassification.

-Transferability refers to the ability of adversarial examples generated against one model to mislead another model without any modification~\cite{papernot2016transferability}, which is widely used for black-box attack against real-world system.
-Given this property, we analyze the existence of transferability in SOD tasks by attacking one model using the adversarial perturbations generated for another.
+\subsubsection{Transferability Across Networks}

-The evaluation of transferability among $3$ studied models (SRM~\cite{Wang_2017_ICCV}, DGRL~\cite{wang2018detect} and PiCANet~\cite{liu2018picanet}) is shown in Table~\ref{table:adv_atk}.
-It shows that the DAG attack rarely transfers among different SOD networks.
-Each of the three models achieves comparable performance under the attacks generated from the other two models.
-This may be because that the spatial distributions of the attacks are very distinctive among different SOD models.
+Previous research has revealed that adversarial perturbations can be transferred across networks, \ie adversarial examples targeting one model can mislead another without any modification~\cite{papernot2016transferability}.
+This transferability is widely used for black-box attacks against real-world systems.
+To investigate the transferability of perturbations for deep SOD models, we use the adversarial perturbation computed on one SOD model to attack another.

-\subsection{Cross-dataset Generalization Evaluation}
+Table~\ref{table:adv_atk} shows the experimental results for the three models under investigation (SRM~\cite{Wang_2017_ICCV}, DGRL~\cite{wang2018detect} and PiCANet~\cite{liu2018picanet}).
+While the DAG attack leads to severe performance drops for the targeted model (see the diagonal), it causes much less degradation to other models, {\ie, the transferability between models of different network structures is weak for SOD task, which is similar to the transferability observed for semantic segmentation, as analyzed in~\cite{xie2017adversarial}}.
+This may be because the gradient directions of different models are orthogonal to each other~\cite{liu2017delving}, so the gradient-based attack in the experiment transfers poorly to non-targeted models.
+However, adversarial images generated from an ensemble of multiple models might generate non-targeted adversarial instances with better transferability~\cite{liu2017delving}, which would be a great threat to deep SOD models.

-Datasets play an important role for both training and evaluating different deep models.
-In this section, we study the generalization and hardness of several main-stream SOD datasets by performing cross-dataset analysis~\cite{Torralba2011Unbiased}, \ie, to train a representative simple SOD model on one dataset, and test it on the other.
+\subsection{Cross-Dataset Generalization Evaluation}